Holographic-Sol/icue_display/README.txt

 	* Self contained control of icue running from threads instead of of running subprograms which could become orphaned.

 Frontend is a personal template of mine and currently provides only some control to the backend.

+Values are saved to config.dat for memory accross reboots.